VeeamHub/veeam-orchestrator/ReIPLinux/Original/README.md

 This script is designed to query and modify the network device settings in a Linux VM that uses Network Manager to control device configurations.
 This script is used as a VM step in a recovery or replication failover plan.

+* This script uses ReIP rules defined in Veeam Recovery Orchestrator.
+The new version of the script has an added feature of retrieving ReIP rules from the source replication job in Veeam Backup and Replication.

 ***NOTE:*** Before executing this script in a production environment, I strongly recommend you:

 * Read the Veeam Recovery Orchestrator User Guide